rednblackgames/HyperLap2D-Wiki/_docs/libGDX Runtime/1-getting-started.md

 There are several default components created for each Entity.

-* `MainItemComponent` : This is present almost in any object and contains core information like entity type, identifier, unique Id, custom variables etc.
+* `MainItemComponent` : This is present in almost any object and contains core information like entity type, identifier, unique Id, custom variables etc.
-* `TransformComponent`, `DimensionsComponent` `TintComponent` `ZIndexComponent` : These are present in almost any object too and contains information like position, dimension, origin point, rotation, z-index, color etc.
+* `TransformComponent`, `DimensionsComponent`, `TintComponent`, `ZIndexComponent` : These are present in almost any object too and contain information like position, dimension, origin point, rotation, z-index, color etc.
-* `NodeComponent` : Is present in any `Composite Item`, it stores children references as `Integer` objects.
+* `NodeComponent` : Is present in any `Composite Item`; it stores children references as `Integer` objects.
 * `ViewportComponent` : Can be present only on a single Entity.
-It's the point where rendering pipeline starts from.
-Usually `root` composite has this component.
+It's the point where the rendering pipeline starts from.
+Usually the `root` composite has this component.

-Specific components are created based on entity's type, for example `TextureRegionComponent`, `LabelComponent`, `ActionComponent` ,`LightObjectComponent`, `ParticleComponent`, `SpriteAnimationComponent`, `PhysicsBodyComponent` and much more.
+Specific components are created based on the entity's type, for example `TextureRegionComponent`, `LabelComponent`, `ActionComponent` ,`LightObjectComponent`, `ParticleComponent`, `SpriteAnimationComponent`, `PhysicsBodyComponent` and much more.
 [Full list](https://github.com/rednblackgames/hyperlap2d-runtime-libgdx/tree/master/src/main/java/games/rednblack/editor/renderer/components)

 ### Actions System

-HyperLap2D uses an Actions System similar to [libGDX's Scene2D actions](https://github.com/libgdx/libgdx/wiki/Scene2d#actions) but for ECS pattern.
-You can manually create actions in Java, or use [Node Graph Editor](https://github.com/rednblackgames/HyperLap2D/wiki/Actions).
+HyperLap2D uses an Actions System similar to [libGDX's Scene2D actions](https://github.com/libgdx/libgdx/wiki/Scene2d#actions) but for the ECS pattern.
+You can manually create actions in Java, or use the [Node Graph Editor](https://github.com/rednblackgames/HyperLap2D/wiki/Actions).

 ```java
 ActionData rotation = Actions.sequence(